Free HR Webinar on Diversity & Inclusion Programs

 What about tolerance?
 Click here to read more…

-Click here to view our free HR webinar recording on this topic and to earn free HRCI and SHRM credits.
+Click here to view similar free HR webinar recordings on this topic and to earn free HRCI and SHRM credits.

-If that topic is of interest to you be sure to sign up for one of our free HR webinars or our HCM News & Trends newsletter so you can be notified of her upcoming webinars coming in late 2016/early 2017.
+If that topic is of interest to you be sure to sign up for one of our free HR webinars, free Payroll webinars, or our HCM News & Trends newsletter so you can be notified of her upcoming webinars coming in late 2016/early 2017.